eryxcoop/cardano-zk-aiken/aiken-zk/README.md

 The compilation output includes additional files needed for proof generation (that will be used on testing and deployment steps):

-- circom circuit: generated circuit that matches the function behaviour (```addition``` in the example)
+- **circom circuit**: generated circuit that matches the function behaviour (```addition``` in the example).
+If you're using a custom Circom circuit, ```aiken-zk``` won't generate this artifact automatically and will use yours instead.
-- verification key: the blueprint of the zk circuit generated that it's also included on the output aiken program.
-Be careful, different compilations from the same program generates different verification keys
+- **verification key**: the blueprint of the zk circuit generated that it's also included on the output aiken program.
+Be careful, different compilations from the same program generates different verification keys.

 ## Proof generation